-In less than two years, the world has fundamentally changed.
+In recent years, the world has fundamentally changed.
 We have moved from a world where personal contact was the norm, to a world where most people now connect and engage online.
 The virtual world became our shared world—the “new normal.”
 The C-Suite used to de-prioritize the role of Chief Marketing Officer among the C-Suite, behind Ops, Technology, and Strategy.
-Once Covid hit, and every business essentially became a Direct to Consumer brand, the importance of marketing and compelling storytelling has never been more important.
+Every business has essentially become a Direct to Consumer brand, which means the importance of marketing and compelling storytelling has never been more important.
 Businesses used to reach their customers through onsite tradeshows, conferences, office visits, and hard copy advertisements.
 Now?
 It’s all online—and brands have roughly 12 seconds to capture a prospect’s attention and quickly pull them in to learn more, or the prospect is on to the next site, tweet, or text.
 We are all now forced to become exceptional storytellers.

 How?
 Through good old-fashioned story-telling.
 Story-telling is essentially using a narrative to communicate a message—ideally a message that resonates or touches the right audience at the right time.
 And when people are touched by a story, they follow it.
 They feel connected to the storyline.
 And a story well told will have prospective consumers buying into the brand—the heart of the story—not just a particular product.
 This is why storytelling really is your most critical skill set in today’s virtual world.
 Indeed, research has shown that a good 92% of consumers want advertising in some kind of story form (www.chiefmarketer.com).